Skip to main content

 1966 | The OCL bookmobile begins serving classrooms in county schools.
 By the end of the year, the OCL's collections total over 113,000 volumes.

 In the summer, work begins on the OCL's new central headquarters building (HQ) in Woodstock, one of several Centennial building projects underway in Oxford County.
-Designed by Duncan Black & Associates, the new HQ building will front Graham Street at Buller, on the site that had once been the county's jail's east yard.
+Designed by Duncan Black & Associates, the new HQ will front Graham Street at Buller, on the site that had once been the county's jail's east yard.
 Construction on this building will continue into 1967.

 1967 | In May, the Burgessville Branch (then still called the "North Norwich Branch") opens in a new building on the corner of Main and Church streets.
 The OCL opens a new branch in East Oxford, in a former school building the Township converted into municipal offices.
 Both construction projects were Centennial building projects.

-The OCL opens its newly completed HQ building in November, permanently relocating its administrative operations from the courthouse basement.
-Called the "Centennial Library", the new building at 93 Graham Street in Woodstock cost $200,000 and also contains a meeting room for the county library board, space for central collections processing, and a garage at the building's southwest corner for the OCL's bookmobile.
+The OCL opens its newly completed HQ in November, permanently relocating its administrative operations from the courthouse basement.
+Called the "Centennial Library", the new building at 93 Graham Street in Woodstock cost $200,000 and contains a meeting room for the county library board, space for central collections processing, and a garage at the building's southwest corner for the OCL's bookmobile.

-1969 | The Ingersoll Public Library joins the OCL system as its eighteenth branch, making Tillsonburg and Woodstock the only municipalities in Oxford not served by the OCL.
+1969 | The Ingersoll Public Library joins the OCL system as its eighteenth branch.
 The Drumbo Branch reopens at 16 Oxford St. West.
+Tillsonburg's library remains an independent but "associate" library.
+Woodstock remains the only municipality in Oxford served exclusively by its own library.

 In September, the Ottawa Citizen reports that OCL's bookmobile visits 252 classrooms every three weeks, reaching 11,900 students in public and Catholic schools across the county.
-This item runs in newspapers across the province and continues appearing in newspapers well into 1970, even in papers as far away as the Regina (SK) Leader-Post.
+This item runs in newspapers across the province and continues appearing in newspapers well into 1970, even in papers as far away as the Regina Leader-Post

 1972 | The Harrington Branch relocates to the village's new community centre, a renovated former school building where Canadian author Ralph Connor is said to have been a student.

-1973 | In November, the Thamesford Branch opens a newly constructed extension to their main building, originally constructed in 1934.
+1973 | The bookmobile is heavily damaged in an accident on highway 401 and cannot be repaired.
+In November, the Thamesford Branch opens a newly constructed extension to their main building, originally constructed in 1934.

 After 24 years as Oxford's first County Librarian (16 years with the former Oxford County Library Cooperative, plus 8 more with the Oxford County Library), Louise Krompart retires.

-1974 | Formerly the OCL's collections librarian, Mary Jane Webb (formerly Menzies, later to become Mary Jane Gamble) begins her tenure as the OCL's administrator.
+1974 | Formerly the OCL's collections librarian, Mary Jane Webb begins her tenure as the OCL's administrator.
 (Unlike Krompart, however, Webb will be known as the OCL's "Chief Librarian" instead of the "County Librarian".)
+Chris Crocker remains an assistant librarian.
+In September, a new bookmobile launches -- the third motorized bookmobile to serve the county since 1953.

 Throughout the year, a bill to restructure Oxford County into fewer and larger municipalities ("amalgamation") becomes the focus of local news.
 Once passed, the bill will become law on January 1, 1975.